PeterKelly-pek3/IT490-Project/FrontEnd/FrontEndReadme.txt

 /etc/apache2/sites-available:
 /etc/apache2/sites-enabled:

     A symbolic link will need to be created to make the site available.
-The configuration file needs to be created/edited to point to login.php
+The configuration file needs to be created/edited to point to loginRegister.html